-The Brains is London’s leading eCommerce SEO agency, but we don’t stop there – we offer a full range of digital services to help brands achieve excellent search engine rankings, drive conversions and generate leads.
+The Brains is London’s leading eCommerce SEO agency, offering both local SEO services and international SEO services, but we don’t stop there – we offer a full range of digital services to help brands achieve excellent search engine rankings, drive conversions and generate leads.
 Whether you’re looking for some general SEO advice or a full SEO audit, our Brainy SEO experts can help.

 Best practices for eCommerce SEO

 Create original content

 Before we get into the nitty-gritty of eCommerce SEO practices, let’s begin with one of the most important SEO principles that many eCommerce sites forget: creating unique and useful content.

 Search engines like Google look for original content that is helpful and provides a service for its readers.
 When you create content, keep in mind that Google highly values authority and expertise on topics, so make sure that you’re offering a unique and in-depth take on whatever it is you’re writing about.

 It’s also worth remembering that you’re writing for humans, not machines.
 While Google determines your position in the rankings, it is the prospective customer you’re looking to turn into a lead!
 Even if the search engines love your content, if it doesn’t resonate with your target audience, you won’t get the sale.

 Top tip: Write engaging blogs!